Train Short, Test Long: Attention with Linear Biases Enables Input Length Extrapolation: Current Approaches Do Not Extrapolate Efficiently

-While most models use trained or sinusoidal position embeddings, the T5 model of~\cite{t5} uses a relative position method~\citep{shaw,Huang2019MusicTG} that does not add any kind of position information to the word embeddings (as in the previous method), but instead modifies the way attention values are computed.
-We refer to this method as the ``T5 bias.''
-In the unmodified transformer, to compute attention values we compute the dot product of every query with every relevant key and then softmax these raw attention values.
-In the T5 bias method, we compute the attention values as before but then we add a learned, shared, bias to each query-key score, that is dependent on just the distance between the query and key.
-So all query-key scores where the query and key distance is zero (i.e. the query and key represent the same token) get a specific bias, all scores where the query and key are one word away get a different bias, and so on, up to a certain point, from where multiple different distances share the same bias (which might be beneficial for extrapolation).
-Note that as in the rotary method, the T5 bias injects position information into the model at every layer, and does not integrate any explicit position information into the self-attention value vectors.
+\paragraph{T5 Bias} Though most models use trained or sinusoidal position embeddings, the T5 model of~\cite{t5} uses a relative position method~\citep{shaw,Huang2019MusicTG} that adds no position information to word embeddings (as in the previous method).
+Instead, it modifies the way attention values are computed.
+We refer to this as the ``T5 bias'' method.\footnote{This method is similar to the one used in~\citet[Equation 7]{parikh-etal-2016-decomposable}.} To compute attention values in the unmodified transformer, we compute the dot product of every query with every relevant key and then softmax these attention values.
+In this method, we compute the attention values as before, but then we add a learned, shared bias to each query-key score that is dependent on just the distance between the query and key.
+Therefore, all query-key scores where the query and key distance are zero (i.e., the query and key represent the same token) get a specific learned bias, all scores where the query and key are one word away get a different learned bias, and so on, up to a certain point, from where multiple different distances share the same learned bias (which might be beneficial for extrapolation).
+As in the rotary method, the T5 bias injects position information into the model at every layer and integrates no explicit position information into the self-attention value vectors.

-\cite{t5} propose that the T5 bias may allow extrapolation, but they did not report experiments testing this property.
-Here we show that the T5 bias method does indeed allow language models to extrapolate.
-We do this by again modifying the Baevski \& Auli model, this time to insert the T5 bias into it.\footnote{Our T5 bias implementation is based on the T5 implementation in HuggingFace Transformers~\citep{huggingface} which itself is based on the official Mesh Tensorflow T5 code.}
+\cite{t5} propose that the T5 bias may allow extrapolation, but they did not report experiments testing this.
+Here, we show that the T5 bias does allow language models to extrapolate.
+We do this by again modifying the Baevski \& Auli model, this time to insert the T5 bias into it.\footnote{Our T5 bias implementation is based on the one used in HuggingFace Transformers~\citep{huggingface}, which in turn is based on the official Mesh Tensorflow T5 code. }